 Pinnacle Bank | Commercial Bank | 11.8% |

-HELOC rates in North Carolina vary between banks and credit unions, with banks typically offering higher rates.
-Currently, commercial banks in the state have an average HELOC rate of 8.6%, while credit unions offer a slightly lower average rate of 8.2%.
+HELOC rates in North Carolina vary between banks and credit unions, with banks generally offering higher rates.
+For example, the best HELOC rate at commercial banks in North Carolina averages 8.5%, while credit unions offer a slightly lower average APR of 8.1%.
 Credit unions are not-for-profit institutions, which often allows them to provide more competitive rates.

-When choosing between the two, consider more than just rates.
+Consider more than just rates when choosing between banks and credit unions.
 Banks might offer more convenience and a wider range of services, while credit unions often provide better customer service and lower fees.
-It's also important to check the membership requirements for credit unions and be aware of any hidden fees or rate adjustment clauses with both lenders.
+It's also important to check membership requirements for credit unions and any potential hidden fees or rate adjustment clauses from both types of lenders.

 Ramsey Coulter has worked in the mortgage and credit industry for over 10 years.
 Currently a mortgage loan originator with CMG Home Loans, he specializes in helping first-time homebuyers navigate...